What is the Pupil Premium?

 The Service Children Premium

-The Service Children Premium is rising to £300 as from 1 April 2013.
+The Service Children Premium is currently £310.
 This is to support their emotional and social well-being.
 The Ministry of Defence has recently announced that the Service Children premium will be extended to include children whose parent has left the service up to three years ago, this is known as Ever 3.
 Please inform the school if one parent is in the services or has been in the last three years.

 How is the funding used at St Mary's CE Junior School?